 STEM Leagues are mostly asynchronous courses designed around a hot topic in STEM and may include a book read, documentaries/TED Talks, case studies, and other sources of research material, with a culminating chat with an author or expert in the field.

 IMSA STEM League received the 2020 Innovative Student Program of the year award from the National Consortium Secondary STEM Schools (NCSSS).

 *Applying and qualifying for a scholarship does not guarantee an award or registration into the program.
-To qualify for a scholarship, the student’s family is required to submit proof of financial eligibility: if you qualify for SNAP or Free/Reduced Lunch, you qualify, but we need you to submit proof of eligibility.
-If you do not have a form in your possession or have difficulty getting it from your school or IDHS, you may submit a screenshot showing eligibility.
+If you qualify for SNAP or Free/Reduced Lunch, you qualify, but we need you to submit proof of eligibility.
 Please contact us at firstname.lastname@example.org if you have difficulty with this requirement.
-Alternatively, a 2019 or 2020 federal tax return showing proof of family income may be submitted.
+Alternatively, a 2021 or 2022 federal tax return showing proof of family income may be submitted.
 WATCH YOUR EMAIL and CHECK YOUR SPAM FOLDER!
 Award recipients will be notified via email and must reply to the scholarship offer within the time period indicated in the email.
 NOTE: You may choose to either pay for program registration OR apply for a scholarship and await award notification.
 Your scholarship application will not be considered if you also complete a paid registration.
-Scholarship awardees for this program will be responsible for a $20 scholarship fee.
+Scholarship awardees for this program will be responsible for a $25 scholarship fee.

 No requests for a registration cancellation/refund will be accommodated if they are received less than 5 business days before a program begins.
 Requests must be made in writing via an email to: email@example.com.
 Please include the program name and your student’s full name.